timlindeberg/ShellConfigDeployer/README.md

-# Shell Configuration Deployer (SCD)
+# Shell Configuration Deployer (`scd`)

 A program used to deploy shell configuration to remote hosts.
 The program can be used to automatically deploy your shell configuration to remote hosts before sshing in to them.
 This way you can always use your desired shell configuration no matter where you are.
-See `bin/sshops` for an example of how it can be used.

-SCD keeps track of which servers have correct shell configuration by keeping track of the time of deployment as well as a list of programs and files that have been installed.
+`scd` keeps track of which servers have correct shell configuration by keeping track of the time of deployment as well as a list of programs and files that have been installed.
 Any files that have since changed or been added will be redeployed to the server.
 It can not handle removal of files or programs.

 ## Usage